Layzie Bone: Solo career, Mo Thugs & Bone Brothers

 Layzie has also promoted the indie label Mo Thugs Records which he and the rest of Bone originated.
 He released his first solo album Thug By Nature on March 20, 2001, exactly the same day Bizzy Bone released his second solo album, The Gift.
-He also has collaborative albums with Young Noble from The Outlawz and A.K. of Do or Die, solo albums out such as It's Not A Game, The New Revolution, Cleveland, Startin' from Scratch: How A Thug Was Born, and the upcoming solo album to be announced Ruthless.
+He also has collaborative albums with Young Noble from The Outlawz and A.K. of Do or Die, solo albums out such as It's Not A Game, The New Revolution, Cleveland, Startin' from Scratch: How A Thug Was Born, and Thugz Nation.
 He has had a series of albums with Bizzy Bone; Still Creepin On Ah Come Up and under the name Bone Brothers entitled: Bone Brothers, Bone Brothers 2, Bone Brothers 3.

+New Label and CEO

 In the fall of 2010, Layzie established a new label, Harmony Howse Entertainment.
-As of 2011, he and Fredro Starr of the Onyx group are planning to release a collaborative EP entitled FireSquad, which is set to be released late 2011.
-By the middle of 2013, Layzie has announced on Twitter that he is taking a step aside from performing and appearing with Bone Thugs-n-Harmony to focus on his solo-career.
-He's the uncle of the independent rapper, Dizzy Wright.

-Layzie is currently working on his latest album Perfect Timing, scheduled to be released on April 20, 2016, now TBD, Layzie releases Cleveland is The City Featuring Aaron "D-Boyy" Dissell.
+In 2011, he and Fredro Starr of the Onyx group were planning on releasing a collaborative EP entitled FireSquad.
+Layzie would go on to release two separate albums The Definition and The Meaning on February 22, 2011 under his new label Harmony Howse Entertainment.
+In 2015 Layzie released the single Cleveland is The City Featuring Aaron "D-Boyy" Dissell.
 The song was used by Fox News during the 2015 NBA Finals as the Cleveland Cavaliers theme song.

-On July 6, 2020, Layzie Bone released his new album titled Wanted Dead or Alive featuring Krayzie Bone, Flesh-N-Bone, Dame Dolla, Willy Ray, Cyrano ESQ, Maybach Dice, Paul Zero, Dame Dolla, Stew Deez, Ken Dawg, Ebony Burks.
+Layzie was also working on an album called Perfect Timing, which was originally scheduled to be released in 2016, but is now TBD.
+Layzie is the uncle of the independent rapper, Dizzy Wright.

+Feud with Migos

+During a brief feud with Migos, Layzie Bone would release the album Annihilation on April 19, 2019, featuring the song If was a 5th featuring Bizzy Bone, and the diss song Let me go Migo (Remix).